harman21754/Company_Visitors_Management_System/README.md

 ## Future Enhancements
 - Implement persistent data storage (e.g., file I/O or database integration)
-- Add more robust error handling and input validation
-- Implement a more sophisticated time management system
-- Add reporting and analytics features

 ## Contributing
 Contributions to improve the system are welcome.
 Please feel free to fork the repository and submit pull requests.